This is the multi-page printable view of this section. Click here to print.

 Maveniverse projects are here to help and guide you

-All the Maveniverse projects were built with well-defined purpose and goal: to help and guide Maven users.
+All the Maveniverse projects were built with well-defined purpose and goal: to help and guide Apache Maven users.

 Maveniverse umbrella started as a “laboratory” for fast-paced prototyping and experimenting, but also to host projects that Apache Maven project felt as inadequate to host at project itself.